AnsibleShipyard/ansible-marathon/README.md

 Marathon Playbook for Ansible with HAProxy support.

 This playbook will install Marathon and relies on the Mesos playbook.
-For HAProxy support, HAProxy must be present before running Marathon.
+For HAProxy support HAProxy must be present before running Marathon.

 ## How to use this playbook?